sowasred/portfolio-2-gatsby/src/blogs/post-7.md

 ### 2. Content Clustering

-Content clustering is an SEO approach that organises content around subjects into pillar and cluster pages to improve a website's structure and internal links.
+Content clustering is an SEO approach that organizes subjects into pillar and cluster pages to improve a website's structure and internal links.

-So that you may link your cluster content to your pillar page which will need to cover each of these themes in general.
-Each cluster's content can then elaborate on that issue.
+So that you may link your cluster content to your pillar page, which will need to cover each of these themes in general, each cluster's content can then elaborate on that issue.

-It can be clearly seen how blog pages are important in terms of content clustering for SEO.
+It can be seen how blog pages are essential in content clustering for SEO.

-We've created blog collection type in this example below and also included SEO component in this collection type.
+We've created a blog collection type in the example below and also included an SEO component in this collection type.

 <div>
     <img  src="../images/mainblog.jpg" alt="Strapi Blog Collection Type"